Should I Buy A Second Home? Everything You Need to Know Before You Shop

 You’ll need to pay annual property taxes on any property you own, not just your primary residence.
 Know the property tax costs of any homes you look at purchasing and factor that into your budget before making a decision.
 If you rent the property out for longer than 14 days, the IRS requires you to report the income.
 In the plus column, many expenses you incur – like those same property taxes or maintenance costs for rental properties – may be tax-deductible.

 Make sure you know every one of the financial implications of making this purchase.
-Having conversations with a tax specialist and an On Q Financial Mortgage Consultant will ensure you have all the information you need to move forward with confidence.
+Having conversations with a tax specialist and an On Q Financial, LLC Mortgage Consultant will ensure you have all the information you need to move forward with confidence.

 There are several government-backed options for buying a first home, but these are less commonly available for secondary properties.
 A buyer may find assistance from conventional and broker products designed explicitly for second homes.
 Both Fannie Mae and Freddie Mac offer loan options for second-home buyers.

-On Q Financial also offers non-qualified mortgage (Non-QM) loans with flexible qualifying standards through our broker partners.
+On Q Financial, LLC also offers non-qualified mortgage (Non-QM) loans with flexible qualifying standards through our broker partners.
 A large bank is unlikely to fund a non-conforming loan because they consider it too high of a risk.
-An independent broker, like On Q Financial, is often able to offer more flexible qualifying standards.
-For more information on non-conforming loans, speak with your On Q Financial Mortgage Consultant.
+An independent broker, like On Q Financial, LLC, is often able to offer more flexible qualifying standards.
+For more information on non-conforming loans, speak with your On Q Financial, LLC Mortgage Consultant.

 Individual loan programs have restrictions on how many days you can rent out your home in a single year before it is considered an investment property.
 Requirements for loans on properties that are categorized as second homes will include: